amandabee/CUNY-data-storytelling/syllabus.md

 > Assignment 1: 30%
 > Assignment 2: 30%

-All assignments are due by noon on the day they are due.
-Most should be emailed to both professors with “Homework Week X” in the subject line, where X is number of the week.
-If we can’t find your homework because you got creative with the subject line, you won’t get credit for it.
-Really.

-Grades for each major assignment are further broken down as follows:
+Grades for your two team stories are further broken down as follows:

 > Pitch (25%)
 > Storyboard (12.5%)